Harassment & Assault Policy

 Any student who permits, does not report, or engages in sexual or other prohibited harassment will be subject to disciplinary action, including dismissal.
 Legal action is also possible in addition to academic consequences.
 Any person who is a victim of or knows someone who is the victim of such harassment behavior must immediately contact the Dean of Students and/or the Director of Human Resources if a faculty or staff member is involved.

 The Director of Human Resources and/or Dean of Students will put the findings in writing and forward a copy to the Vice President of Student Affairs, and the President, if a faculty or staff member is involved, at the end of the investigation.
 Results may be indeterminate.
 If so, the matter will be recorded as unresolved, and a record of the investigation will be maintained in a separate file apart from any personnel or student file.
-If an individual is found to have engaged in sexual or other harassment, they are subject to all disciplinary action for violation of this policy up to and including suspension and/or dismissal as is consistent with existing policies and procedures.
-This policy explicitly prohibits retaliation against an individual who in good faith makes a formal grievance of sexual or other harassment.
-Sonoran University will not allow any reprisal in any form against any complaining party or corroborating witness.
-By the same token, irresponsible and frivolous grievances or accusations will not be tolerated and may be subject to a Code of Professional Conduct investigation.
+If an individual is found to have engaged in sexual or other harassment, they are subject to all disciplinary actions and sanctions for violation of this policy up to and including suspension and/or dismissal as is consistent with existing policies and procedures.
+Sanctions are issued to respondents found responsible for violating the school’s sexual harassment policy, following the conclusion of the Title IX grievance process.

 University's Sexual Assault Complainant’s Bill of Rights